Is Your Website Optimised for Mobile? It needs to be

 1. Website loading time

-They say you only have seconds to make a first impression, so if your landing page hasn’t even loaded properly in this time then you’re off to the worst possible start.
-A website should always ideally load on mobile within 3 seconds; according to Google 53% of visits are abandoned if a mobile site takes longer than 3 seconds to load.
+You only have seconds to make a first impression.
+If your landing page doesn’t load quickly, you risk losing visitors right away.
+Ideally, your mobile site should load within 3 seconds.
+According to Google, 53% of mobile visits are abandoned if a site takes longer than 3 seconds to load.

 It’s as simple as that.
 And it’s fair to say that neither the consumer nor the business will benefit from visiting just the one page on your website.
 The solution, therefore, is to decrease the loading speeds on each page of your site.